Jed Collins

-Jedidiah Gabriel "Jed" Collins (born March 3, 1986) is a former American football fullback.
+Jedidiah Gabriel Collins (born March 3, 1986) is an American former professional football player who was a fullback in the National Football League (NFL).
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2008.
-After playing college football at Washington State, he played three seasons for the New Orleans Saints, and he has also been a member of the Chicago Bears, Kansas City Chiefs, Arizona Cardinals, Cleveland Browns and Tennessee Titans.
+After playing college football at Washington State.
+He was also a member of the Chicago Bears, Cleveland Browns, Kansas City Chiefs, Arizona Cardinals, Tennessee Titans, New Orleans Saints, Detroit Lions, and Dallas Cowboys.

 Early life

 Collins was a two-sport letterman (football and basketball) at Mission Viejo High School in Mission Viejo, California.
 One of his teammates on both the football and basketball teams was future NFL quarterback Mark Sanchez.
 He was recruited to Washington State as a linebacker but played primarily at tight end, setting a school record in 2007 for most catches by a tight end.